Oil prices rise as stocks erase losses sparked by Iran war

 02:08

 Last week, oil prices dropped more than 12% on hopes that the Islamabad talks would lead to an off-ramp for the administration to start winding down the war.
-The S&P 500 rose 3.5% week.
+The S&P 500 rose 3.5% that week.

 Some strategists viewed the newly enacted blockade as a way for the U.S. to possibly get Iran back to the negotiating table, which many say would be a positive for markets.